Seattle Then and Now

 The Tech Boom and Today's Seattle

 The tech boom may have defined the '90s, but it planted its roots in Seattle in the '70s.
 In 1978, Microsoft moved from Albuquerque to the Eastside suburb of Bellevue, bringing the first influx of tech money—even today "Microsoft money" is shorthand for wealthy techies (Microsoft moved to its current Redmond campus in 1986).
-In 1994, Amazon.com became incorporated in the State of Washington; it retains its company headquarters in Seattle proper.
-Although the dot-com bust temporarily took the wind out of Seattle's entrepreneurial sails, the city has continued to define itself as a major tech player, with companies such as Facebook, Google, and Zynga having local offices, and an increasingly long list of other companies are based here, including BuddyTV.com, Expedia.com, Zillow.com, AllRecipes.com, Drugstore.com, and Redfin.com.
+In 1994, Amazon.com became incorporated in the State of Washington; it is now one of Seattle's largest employers and has such a significant presence in South Lake Union that many locals refer to it as Amazonia.
+Although the dot-com bust temporarily took the wind out of Seattle's entrepreneurial sails, the city has continued to define itself as a major tech player, with companies such as Facebook, Google, and Zynga having local offices.
+And an increasing number of other companies are basing themselves here, including BuddyTV.com, Expedia.com, Zillow.com, AllRecipes.com, Drugstore.com, and Redfin.com.
 Today, the metro area of more than 3.5 million holds a diverse portfolio: one part of the port is dominated by container ships while the other side welcomes Alaska-bound ships to Smith Cove Cruise Terminal.
 The food and beverages industries are a major part of the economy, with coffee giant Starbucks and Redhook Ale Brewery standing alongside such major seafood companies as Trident Seafoods.
 Like tech, the gaming industry is huge here, with Big Fish Games, PopCap, Nintendo of America, and Wizards of the Coast based in the metro area.
-T-Mobile's national headquarters are here, too, as is a long list of hardware companies.
+T-Mobile’s national headquarters is here, too, as is a long list of hardware companies.
 The University of Washington is a national leader in medical research, and a biotech hub is rising in the city center.
 Retail giants Nordstrom, Tommy Bahama, REI, Costco, and, of course, Amazon, keep money flowing into the area.

 1851 Denny party arrives in Seattle.